harmony-one/onebtc/specs/onebtc-spec/docs/source/economics/fees.rst

 Subsidizing Vault Collateral Costs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Higher user fees for issue/redeem** to ensure sufficiently good economic performance of Vaults to incentivize participation.
-Ideally, this would be combined with a supply/demand-based market for ONEBTC, driven by Parachains/applications on Harmony (see below).
+Ideally, this would be combined with a supply/demand-based market for ONEBTC, driven by Bridges/applications on Harmony (see below).
 The risk for (both) this model is that high fees may impede adoption if users revert to cheaper, yet centralized solutions.
-- **XCMP fees from other Parachains**.
-Charge Parachains additional fees for getting access to ONEBTC, creating an supply/demand-based market for ONEBTC access.
+- **XCMP fees from other Bridges**.
+Charge Bridges additional fees for getting access to ONEBTC, creating an supply/demand-based market for ONEBTC access.
 The more demand for ONEBTC, the higher the market price, the more BTC will be locked to mint ONEBTC.
-However, this (i) impedes adoption by other Parachains and (ii) results in clear price deviations between ONEBTC and BTC in times of ONEBTC shortage.
+However, this (i) impedes adoption by other Bridges and (ii) results in clear price deviations between ONEBTC and BTC in times of ONEBTC shortage.
 The latter may not be a bad thing per se, yet may have an unexpected effect for applications using ONEBTC.
 - **Harmony treasury subsidy** to Vaults (and Staked Relayers) on a on a continuous basis, subject to correct operation / collateral usage, to account for the opportunity costs of the Vault accrued through locking up collateral.
 - **Governance token model**, where tokens are allocated to Vaults on a continuous basis, subject to correct operation / collateral usage.
 The token model, however, needs careful consideration and a clear use case (in addition to voting).
 - **On-demand collateral model via XCLAIM-Commit**, where Vaults lock up collateral only for short, deterministic periods and can hence compute an accurate fee model.
 In addition, users can request additional collateralization for specific periods and pay for collateral on demand.
 However, XCLAIM-Commit is still WIP and incurs stricter liveness requirements and a significantly more involved process for maintaining the secure 1:1 backing for Vaults.